grantcolley/dotnetwhat/README.md

 #### Threads
 When creating an instance of a Thread object, pass into it's constructor a callback to the code to execute.
 The thread can then be configured e.g. set its `thread.IsBackground = true`.
 Start running a thread by calling `thread.Start()`, optionally passing into it a parameter of type `object`.

+Threads are only suitable for long running code and when it’s properties need to be configured.
+Do not use threads for asynchronous code or short running code because creating and destroying threads are costly
 ```C#
 	private void RunThread()
 	{